 - Apply an ice pack to the vulva to calm burning after sex.
 Shop for ice packs.

 Your doctor may also recommend therapy.
 This can includedesensitization therapy or sex therapy.
 In desensitization therapy, you’ll learn vaginal relaxation techniques, such as Kegel exercises, that can decrease pain.

 In sex therapy, you can learn how to reestablish intimacy and improve communication with your partner.

 There’s no specific prevention for dyspareunia.
 But you can do the following to reduce the risk of pain during intercourse:

 - After childbirth, wait at least six weeks before resuming sexual intercourse.

 - Use a water-soluble lubricant when vaginal dryness is an issue.

 - Get proper routine medical care.

-- Prevent sexually transmitted diseases (STDs) with safe sex.
+- Prevent sexually transmitted diseases (STDs) by using condoms or other barriers.

 - Encourage natural vaginal lubrication with enough time for foreplay and stimulation.